ZakirG/open-daw/README.md

 Once the app is running, navigate to http://localhost:3000/ in your browser.

 ##### Upcoming features:
-- sequences can be bounced & exported to wav files
+- integration of Web Audio API for easy master volume, track panning, and sequence export to wav
 - allow for user-uploaded sounds for sequencing

 ##### Feature goals for v2.0:
-- panning knobs on individual tracks
 - allow for user-uploaded audio tracks with preview waveforms
 - ability to download/reupload sequencer state as a text file of human-readable metadata
 - integration of <a href="http://sox.sourceforge.net/Docs/FAQ" target="_blank">SoX</a> for VST-like track effects